Blahodatne, Olhynka settlement hromada, Volnovakha Raion, Donetsk Oblast: History

 In 1920, a KNS was created.
 During the Soviet times, the settlement had the central manor of the "Road to Communism" collective farm, which was known for its meat and dairy livestock breeding, as well as its production of cereals, such as winter wheat.
 In 1938, Blagodatne was granted the status of an urban-type settlement.

+Russo-Ukrainian War

-On November 7, 2014, during the War in Donbas, Ukrainian border guards repelled an attack by a group of armed men near Blahodatne.
+On November 7, 2014, during the war in Donbas, Ukrainian border guards repelled an attack by a group of armed men near Blahodatne.
 The incident took place around midnight, when the movement of 12 armed men was detected using a thermal imager.
 After several warning shots were fired, fire was opened to defeat the enemy, who then retreated.